NowickiLukasz/premium-cocktails-ci-pp5/TESTING.md

 - Item image and decription renders correctly &check;
 - Item description renders ABV if the recipe has abv stated &check;
 - User is able to select quantity of items to add to basket. &check;
-- Buttons work correctly for adding quantity.
+- Buttons work correctly for adding quantity. &check;
 - Add to basket button works correctly &check;
 - message displays once item has been added to basket &check;
 - Reviews are shown on the bottom of the screen &check;